shangan23/mirthconnect-jsonpath-example/README.md

-# Mirth Connect with JSON support
+# Mirth Connect with JSONPath support

 This repository helps you to implement JsonPath in Mirth Connect.